 LM: Describe your range of clothing.
 What are the benefits for travellers?

 TM: I tend to create women’s clothes which can be worn by women of any shape and size.
 I create Jersey dresses which can be worn from dress to dinner, and printed and linen tunic dresses which can be worn on holiday, cruises, and home entertaining.
-Jersey dresses pack beautifully and don’t need pressing.
+Jersey dresses pack beautifully and doesn’t need pressing.
 Linen resort wear in simple easy to wear styles are great for travel.
-Styles that you can really use, be it for breakfast or lunch over swim wear, sightseeing (long sleeves, always), and for the cocktail hour, they can be worn with a piece of lovely jewellery picked up from a market that morning!
+Styles that you can really use, be it for breakfast or lunch over swimwear, sightseeing (long sleeves, always), and for the cocktail hour, they can be worn with a piece of lovely jewellery picked up from a market that morning!

 LM: What factors do you consider when designing your collections?